Adjustment Disorder With Anxiety In Adults: How To Cope

 • Adjustment disorder unspecified

 This type of mental health disorder often results in an inability to function in the same manner as one could before the life stressor that triggered the condition.
-While an adjustment disorder may be difficult to live with, it’s usually considered treatable.
+While symptoms of adjustment disorder may be difficult to live with, they’re usually considered treatable.
 With the help of a licensed therapist who can make an accurate diagnosis, if applicable, you can develop coping strategies that may make it much easier to manage symptoms in daily life.

 Adjustment disorders are typically caused by "life stressors": permanent or temporary changes or events that induce emotional hardship.
 A stressful event may be related to finances, the death of a loved one, significant problems related to work, medical hardships, marital problems or relationship problems, or other major life changes or challenges.
 In those who are younger, school or family issues can be common risk factors for adjustment disorders.